|

 Calendar was expanded to fourteen events with three completely new events (Canarias, Paraguay and Saudi Arabia) and Estonia making a return.
 Croatia, Poland and Latvia were dropped to make room for these changes.

 Control tyre is now manufactured by Hankook (was Pirelli).
+In public, drivers were polite but the gist was that Hankook tyres weren't very good, compared to Pirelli.

 Cars no longer have hybrid unit, instead are powered solely by traditional 1.6 litre combustion engine.
+No new Rally1 cars debuted apart from this change and finetuning existing concepts.

 Points scoring scheme was refined, with more points scored for overall position and separate Saturday points being dropped.
 Super Sunday remains but with fewer points.